-Ready for anything: rapid response in action
+Ready for anything: Rapid Response in Action

 |0

-This work, Ready for anything: rapid response in action [Image 4 of 4], by A1C Gretchen McCarty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ready for anything: Rapid Response in Action [Image 10 of 10], by SrA Albert Morel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.